Add Applications to Password Safe

 - Set up the application details in Password Safe configuration.

 - Associate the application with a managed account.

 - Create an access policy that permits application access.
 Recording and keystroke logging can be turned on here.

 - Create a user group that includes the managed accounts.
 Assign the Requester role (or Requester/Approver role) that includes selecting the access policy.

 Follow the steps below to add an application.

 - Select Configuration > Privileged Access Management > Applications.

-- Enter a name for the application.
+- Enter a Name (required) and Version (optional) for the application.
 We recommend using the name of the application for transparency.

 - managed account name = %u